JHarrison89/rails-api-session-auth-template/README.md

 ```

 TODO
-[] - Check if the session controller should be singular
+- [ ] Check if the session controller should be singular
+- [ ] Clean up reset password error response
+- [ ] Add secion on "has_secure_password doesn't wrap password"